July 10, 2017 – Business

 Realkreditkonsulenten’s SMS service is built on top of their existing system on their website.
 Until now Realkreditkonsulenten used emails to get in contact with users when an opportunity arose.
 Roughly 70 % of the emails are opened, which is quite a decent number but Martin Riedel expects that the SMS messages will shoot the opening rates through the roof.
 Considering a recent study showed that about 97 % of SMS messages are read within 3 seconds, it will likely prove to be true.

 Platforms instead of apps?

 There are tons of great apps out there that is used by millions and spin a healthy profit.
 But there are many times as many apps that didn’t make it.
 A study from the research institute Gartner projects that less than one in a 1,000 apps will be considered a financial success by their developers by the end of 2017.

 Apps have been the sexy new option for many years, but with the cost of building an app and Gartner’s projection in mind it might be worth considering alternatives, such as SMS or email solutions, unless you are a public organisation or a popular brand.

-*: When using GatewayAPI, it is possible to send SMSes through ‘Premium’ which means that SMSes are sent through encrypted networks all the way from the GatewayAPI to the receiver.
-This feature is especially useful in those countries where it is mandatory that sensitive data is encrypted
+*When using GatewayAPI, it is possible to send SMS messages through ‘Premium’, which means that the messages are sent through encrypted networks all the way from GatewayAPI to the receiver.
+This feature is especially useful in those countries where it is mandatory that sensitive data is encrypted.